Royal Guard (Spain)

 The Royal Guard (Guardia Real) is an independent regiment of the Spanish Armed Forces that is dedicated to the protection of the King of Spain and members of the Spanish royal family.
-It currently has a strength of 1,500 troops.
-While the guard does participate in parades and other ceremonial events, it is a fully functional combat unit.
+It is currently composed of 1,500 troops.
+While the Guard participates in parades and other ceremonial events, it is a fully functional combat unit.
 Its members are recruited from the ranks of all three branches of the Spanish Armed Forces and receive the same combat training as regular soldiers.

-The guard contains a diverse mix of units: a Royal Marines company from the Navy, a paratroop company from the Air and Space Force and an infantry company from the Army, among others.
-Some units served in recent times in Afghanistan and Bosnia.
+The Royal Guard is composed of a variety units: a Marine Infantry company from the Navy, a paratroop company from the Air and Space Force and an Infantry company from the Army, among others.
+Some units served in Afghanistan and Bosnia.

 History

 The history of the Royal Guard dates back to medieval times.
-The senior unit and one of the oldest body guards in the world is the Corps of Gentlemen of the Chamber, the Monteros de Espinosa, dating to 1006 and created by Sancho Garcia of the House of Castile.
+The senior unit and one of the oldest guards corps in the world is the Corps of Gentlemen of the Chamber, the Monteros de Espinosa, dating to 1006 and created by Sancho Garcia of the House of Castile.

-Even before the time of the first monarch of Spain, the Catholic Monarchs formed the group called the Guardias Viejas de Castilla ("Old Guards of Castile").
+Even before the time of the first monarch of Spain, the Catholic Monarchs formed the Guardias Viejas de Castilla ("Old Guards of Castile").
 Later on, the first monarch of Spain, Charles V ordered that a company of those guards to reside and continuously stand guard in his palace, denominating it Los Cien Continos ("The Continuous Hundred").

 Official formation

-Later on, Charles V's father, Philip the Handsome arrived in Spain in 1502 brought with him his Guardia Borgoñona ("Burgundian Guards").
+When arriving in Spain in 1502, Charles V's father, Philip the Handsome brought with him his Guardia Borgoñona ("Burgundian Guards").
 They were also called the Guardia de los Archeros (aka Guardia de Cuchilla > "Guards of the Blade") because they were armed with a glaive-type polearm called an archa, not because they were archers (arqueros).
 Their purpose was to secure the royal household by standing guard or patrolling the grounds on horseback.
-These group of Royal Guards with their Burgundian style, together with two units of alabarderos ("halberdiers"), will remain in service until the reorganization of the "Troops of the Royal Household" (Tropas de Casa Real) by Philip V. During his reign, the royal guards were organized into:
+These group of Royal Guards with their Burgundian style, together with two units of alabarderos ("halberdiers"), would remain in service until the reorganization of the Troops of the Royal Household (Tropas de Casa Real) by Philip V. During his reign, the Royal Guards were organized into: